Coronavirus may spread on shoes, study says

 The study used a small sample – just two hospitals in Wuhan, China were involved and the report was done from February 19 – March 2.
 It showed that workers in both intensive care and general wards could inadvertently spread the virus by walking.
 The shoes of half the health professionals in the ICU wards tested positive for the virus.

 Because of such a small sample, there’s no way to know whether the information is significant, although the study does suggest that health professionals working especially in the ICU should disinfect their shoes before leaving the units.
 Testing indicated the virus was present on floors, sickbed handrails, computer mice and trash cans.
+This means that if you plan on having Aluminum Deck Railing Kits installed in your home then you must keep on disinfecting them every time you have guests over or every time you clean the house, that way you are sure that you’re killing the virus if it happens to be attached.

 The novel coronavirus is easily transmitted through person to person contact and via surfaces but its unknown, aside from transmission via airborne particles, exactly how long the virus lives on surfaces.
 There are multiple and conflicting reports but the key takeaway is that the virus is highly contagious.